divarvel/monad-stacks-talk/slides.md

 ```

 <details role="note">
-since we have to use a lib, we need to execute the IO.
+since we have to use a lib, we need to execute the IO
 Hopefully, this should show up only one per codebase.
 </details>